 How long should I grill chicken breast?

-Do I need to marinate chicken before grilling?
+Should I marinate chicken breast before grilling?

-- Let it rest after grilling
+- Let it rest for 5-10 minutes before slicing

 What's the difference between dry brine and wet marinade?